 Where: Various towns across Ireland

-Participants dress in straw costumes, masks, and bright clothing while parading through the streets playing music and singing.
+During the St Stephen’s Day Wren Boy Parades participants dress in straw costumes, masks, and bright clothing while parading through the streets playing music and singing.
 The event commemorates the legend of the wren bird and involves a symbolic “hunting” of the wren, thought to bring good luck.

-Yes, as children, our parents used to rub coal on our faces and off we went to sing songs to the neighbours as part of Wren Boys traditions on Stephen’s Day – good times!
+Yes, as children, our parents used to rub coal on our faces and off we went to sing songs to the neighbours as part of Ireland’s Wren Boys traditions on Stephen’s Day – good times!

 Cobh Regatta – A Unique Maritime Festival in Ireland